ministryofjustice/money-to-prisoners-start-page/README.md

 Requirements
 ------------

-- Python 3.8+ (currently runs on 3.9 during CI and in production)
+- Python 3.8+ (currently runs on 3.10 in production)

 Unlike most Prisoner Money apps, this one does not use the REST api.